jazzfog/Docker-Dev-Environment/readme.md

 - Checkout repository or download and unpack ZIP archive
 - Run `vagrant up` from project directory.
 Vagrant will create a virtual machine, assign it ip `192.168.55.55` and install Docker.
-It will take some time for first time since Docker needs to download base images and build custom ones)
+This step may take some time for first time (depending on your host machine performance and network bandwidth) since Docker needs to download base images and build custom ones)
 - Meanwhile you need to add test domains to your [hosts file](https://www.google.com/search?q=what%20is%20hosts%20file)

 ```